 Credit Hour: A measure of credit earned for course completion.
 A credit is based on the number of hours of instruction per week required in the classroom and /or lab or in independent study.
 A course earning three semester units will usually meet for approximately three hours a week.
 They are sometimes called semester hours.

-Elective: Courses that are not used to meet specific major, general education, or graduation requirements, but can be used to complete the total units required for a degree.
+Elective: A course that is not used to meet specific major, general education, or graduation requirements, but can be used to complete the total units required for a degree.
 An elective course may be in the student’s major area of study or any department of a college.

 Gen Ed: General Education requirements are usually courses that give undergraduates a background in all major academic disciplines: natural sciences, social sciences, mathematics, literature and language, and fine arts.
 Most colleges have general education requirements – students usually take these courses in their first and second years, getting the chance to sample a wide range of courses before selecting a major.
 At some colleges, general education courses are referred to as the core curriculum; at others, a few courses within the general education requirements that all students